 yay -S protonup-qt

-If you are using any other Linux distribution, then you can install it from the Flathub if you have it enabled on your system, Just type the following commands in your Terminal:
+If you are using any other distros such as Ubuntu or Linux Mint, then you can install it using Flatpaks if you have it enabled on your system, simply type the following commands in your Terminal:

 flatpak install flathub net.davidotek.pupgui2